-When it comes to factory rifles, today’s hunters never had it so good.
+When it comes to selecting the best rifles for hunting — factory rifles included — today’s hunters never had it so good.

 My first “real” deer rifle was an old pre-’64 Winchester Model 70 chambered in .270 that was my dad’s pride and joy.
 He bought it when he got out of the navy after serving in WWII and gave it to me when I was in high school in the late 1960s.
 I could not have been prouder.
 Topped with a Lyman Alaskan 2.5X scope and loaded with factory Winchester ammo with the 130-grain Silvertip bullet, it could put three shots in a 1 ¾-inch cluster at 100 yards.

 Back then, that was considered very accurate.
 Today, pretty much any off-the-shelf factory rifle in the moderately-priced category — around $500, more or less — will give you MOA accuracy or better if you take the time to find the factory ammunition it prefers.

 Sadly, some sleazebag stole dad’s rifle when I was in college.
 I needed a new one and wanted something I could hunt deer and elk with — back in the late 1970s, the .270 was considered quite marginal for elk — I purchased a Belgian-made Browning BAR chambered for the 7mm Rem.
 Mag.
 And I did, indeed, kill my first bull elk with it in 1978, as well as several mule deer, whitetails, and pronghorn.